ray-project/ray/doc/source/tune.rst

      - my_class_31_height=40,width=10:	RUNNING
      - my_class_53_height=28,width=96:	RUNNING

+Ray Tune also implements an `asynchronous version of HyperBand <https://openreview.net/forum?id=S1Y7OOlRZ>`__, providing better parallelism and avoids straggler issues during eliminations.
+An example of this can be found in `async_hyperband_example.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/async_hyperband_example.py>`__.
+We recommend using this over the vanilla HyperBand scheduler.

+.. note:: Some trial schedulers such as HyperBand and PBT require your Trainable to support checkpointing, which is described in the next section.
+Checkpointing enables the scheduler to multiplex many concurrent trials onto a limited size cluster.

 Currently we support the following early stopping algorithms, or you can write your own that implements the `TrialScheduler <https://github.com/ray-project/ray/blob/master/python/ray/tune/trial_scheduler.py>`__ interface.

 .. autoclass:: ray.tune.median_stopping_rule.MedianStoppingRule
 .. autoclass:: ray.tune.hyperband.HyperBandScheduler
+.. autoclass:: ray.tune.async_hyperband.AsyncHyperBandScheduler

 Population Based Training
 -------------------------